 Six issues of The Illinois Pesticide Review newsletter were published this year.
 This bimonthly newsletter is written by PSEP specialists to address pesticide safety issues, regulatory information, and changes in pesticide registration and label status.
 Each issue contains at least one in-depth article addressing current pesticide issues or pesticide-related activities.
 The newsletter is available on the Pesticide Safety Education website.
-There were 36,483 visits to the Illinois Pesticide Review website during this reporting period.
+This newsletter had approximately 350 subscribers during this reporting period